 I no longer make full hand-lettered custom stamps in my shop, because they were so labor-intensive.

-BUT I do have a full collection of some of the designs I used to make in this Return address stamp category in my Zazzle here:
+BUT I do have a full collection of some designs I used to make in this Return address stamp category in my Zazzle here:

 I've also found some options that you could check below in case you too want to speed up this process.